The importance of Third-Party Risk Management (TPRM)

 Operational risk

-If a critical third-party service provider experiences operational disruptions, such as system outages or financial instability, it could directly impact the organization’s ability to operate smoothly.
+If a critical third-party service provider experiences operational disruptions, such as system outages or financial instability, it could directly impact the organization’s ability to operate smoothly (aka business continuity).
 This is especially true when organizations heavily rely on a single third party for essential services.

 Financial risk